Édouard Muller (businessman): World War II

-The trip started in New York, where they enjoyed the New York world's fair.
+The trip started in New York, where they enjoyed the New York World's Fair.
 There were numerous business affairs to attend to in New York.
-In early July, the family left for South America on the White Star line of the Barbados.
+In early July, the family left for South America on the White Star line of Barbados.
 They landed in Rio de Janeiro and left Santos, arriving in Montevideo on August 1.
 Edouard toured the factory there with Nicanor Fernandez.
 The following day, they arrived in Buenos Aires and stayed at the Alvear Palace Hotel.
-Edouard met the president of Argentina, Dr. Ortiz, at an auction for Champion bull.
+Edouard met the president of Argentina, Dr. Ortiz, at an auction for Champion Bull.
 Fernandez accompanied the couple to Chile for a week of inspection of the Nestlé organization there.
 The children were left in Buenos Aires with their governess.
 They left Argentina on August 21 on the SS Avilaof the British Star Line.
 They returned to Brazil on August 27 after enduring a trip when all portholes were darkened due to German submarines in the surrounding waters.
 While in Rio de Janeiro' they received word that Hitler declared war against Poland on September 1.
 England and France declared war against Germany on September 3.
-Consequently, Edouard had many meetings, cables and discussions including one with the Minister of Switzerland, Mr. Traversini.
-Concluding that Switzerland would be surrounded by warring factions, Edouard made a decision for the family to emigrate to the United States.
+Consequently, Edouard had many meetings, cables, and discussions including one with the Minister of Switzerland, Traversini.
+Concluding that Switzerland would be surrounded by warring factions, Edouard decided for the family to emigrate to the United States.

 The family departed for New York on the SS Brazil on September 6.
 Edward's pre-planning for contingency developments then took place.
 The heads of the international departments, and the technical and accounting departments who already had their immigration visas, began to arrive in New York via London.
 The many suitcases with the import documents for Nestlé were sent to New York.
 Nestlé would be able to transfer royalties and international income through Panama through Unilac, Inc. Some of the important Nestlé managers, and their families, that moved were Guy Parker, Gustave Huguenin, Pepin, Dommens, Menziz, F. Gysler, and Dr. Warner Oppikofer, the legal advisor.
 Therefore, many more, including secretaries, who had Nestlé pre-agreed their contingency departure.